False accusation of rape: Police in Victoria, Australia (2006)

 A study of 850 rape accusations made to police in Victoria, Australia between 2000 and 2003 found that 2.1% were ultimately classified by police as false, with the complainants then charged or threatened with charges for filing a false police report.

-Home Office study, UK (2005)
+Kelly, et al, Home Office study, UK (2005)

-The Home Office on UK rape crime in 2005 released a study that followed 2,643 sexual assault cases from initial reporting of a rape through to legal prosecutions.
-The study was based on 2,643 sexual assault cases; of these, police classified 8% as false reports based on police judgement, and the rate was 2.5% when determined using official criteria for false reports.
+The Home Office on UK rape crime in 2005 released a study by Kelly, et al, that followed 2,643 sexual assault cases from initial reporting of a rape through to legal prosecutions.
+Of these cases, police classified 8% as false reports based on police judgement, and the rate was 2.5% when determined using official criteria for false reports.
 The researchers concluded that "one cannot take all police designations at face value" and that "[t]here is an over-estimation of the scale of false allegations by both police officers and prosecutors."

 Jordan, New Zealand (2004)

 Jan Jordan of the Victoria University of Wellington examined police files from 1997 on rape and sexual assault from Auckland, Wellington and Christchurch.
 Around 75% of the 164 police files concerned rape, the rest concerned sexual assault cases without penile penetration.
 Jordan separated cases into four main categories.
 First, in 34 cases (21%), the police considered the complaint to be genuine.
 Second, in 62 cases (38%), the police were unsure if the complaint was true or false.
 Third, in 55 cases (33%), the police considered the complaint to be false.
 Fourth, in 13 cases (8%), the complainant stated that their allegations were false.
 For the cases in this fourth category, 8 of these 13 cases (62%) had another party calling the police on the complainant's behalf, or another party pressuring the complainant to contact the police.